Zhaotong

 Zhaotong (昭通) is a prefecture-level city located in the northeast corner of Yunnan province, China, bordering the provinces of Guizhou to the south and southeast and Sichuan to the northeast, north, and west.

 History

-Zhaotong has historic and cultural links to the Shu (Sichuan basin) region.
+Zhaotong has historic and cultural links to the Shu (Sichuan Basin) region.
 Yi people consider Zhaotong to be their homeland (called Zizipuwu).
-Zhaotong was part of Zhuti County (朱提縣) during Han to Tang dynasties.
+Zhaotong was part of Zhuti County (朱提縣) from the Han to Tang dynasties.
 Zhaotong belonged to the Nanzhao then Dali Kingdom until the Mongols destroyed the latter in the 13th century.
-During the Yuan Dynasty, it became the Wumeng Commandery (乌蒙路), during which many Hui Muslims settled in the area.
+During the Yuan Dynasty, it became the Wumeng Commandery (乌蒙路), during which time many Hui Muslims settled in the area.
 During the Qing dynasty, local tusi chieftains were removed, and the region was renamed Zhaotong Prefecture.

 Climate

 Influenced by the low latitude and moderate elevation, Zhaotong has a temperate subtropical highland climate (Köppen Cwb), with cool, dry winters, and warm, humid summers.
 Temperatures frequently drop below freezing at night in winter, though the days warm up to around 10 °C. Conversely, in summer, average highs rise to 25 °C. A great majority of the year's rainfall occurs from May to September.